Reference: LeetCode

 Given two integers

-, divide two integers without using multiplication, division and mod operator.
+dividendanddivisor, divide two integers without using multiplication, division and mod operator.

-Return the quotient after dividingdividend
+Return the quotient after dividingdividendbydivisor.

 The integer division should truncate toward zero.